jsoref/heartwood/crates/radicle-cli/examples/rad-help.md

 	remote       Manage a repository's remotes
 	stats        Displays aggregated repository and node metrics sync         Sync repositories to the network
+	watch        Wait for some state to be updated

 See `rad <command> --help` to learn about a specific command.